-Main screens: the middle buttons on the Order screen are your main menu screens.
-Menus (and their sub-categories) are configured on the Back Office and displayed here as expandable buttons.
-For instance, tapping the Beers button on the main screens opens subscreens on the right: you can further select the Draught Beer, Draught Cider or Bottles buttons to select an item within the specified sub-category.
+Main screens: the middle buttons on the Register screen are your main menu screens.
+Menus (and their sub-categories) are configured in the Back Office and displayed here as expandable buttons.
+For instance, tapping the Beers button on the main screens opens sub-screens on the right: you can further select the Draught Beer, Draught Cider or Bottles buttons to select an item within the specified sub-category.

 Buttons in this middle section can also represent custom actions, such as sending a message to the kitchen or performing cash deposits (depending on how these buttons are configured on the Back Office).

 Subscreens and Items: the right-hand side of the Order view displays items within the selected main screen button.
 The buttons on this screen may be individual order items or expanded into further item categories.
 Depending on how menus and categories are configured in the Back Office, a user may tap multiple menu category buttons to further define the order item.
 For instance, a Wine menu could contain sub-categories depicted as White, Rosé, Red, and Sparkling.
 When a user taps on a Rosé sub-category, they could be brought to another screen of buttons where a user can further select Rosé wines by region or volume.
 Once the user has navigated to the subscreens for the selected menu, they then add the order item by tapping the item's corresponding button.

 When creating sub-category buttons (or sub-screens) in the Back Office, always consider logic and speed.
 Staff members need to be able to find products intuitively and quickly.
 With that said, if your menu contains more than one item category, our Register screen system supports multiple menu screens.